 6. Open Coworking Memberships are not available at all Pacific Workplaces and Regus locations, but more and more locations are offering them with both companies.
 For example, Pacific Workplaces has recently opened three new flexible office locations in San Francisco Pacific Heights, Las Vegas and Phoenix.
 All of which offer open coworking memberships to its service offering – something Regus locations have done as well.

 Pacific Workplaces has also added coworking brands to its overall Workplace-as-a-Service offering with its integration of NextSpace, one of the most recognizable coworking names in the industry in Berkeley and Santa Cruz.

 The analysis found on the “Regus versus Pacific Workplaces Comparison” page attempts to explain why Pac seems to systematically be able to provide superior service at a lower price than Regus.
 It boils down to Pacific Workplaces successful recipe in deploying very efficient processes, lower overhead, transparency and a “We Care” culture which together amounts to a business approach that greatly benefits its “Pac-mates” members.

 Looking for affordable flexible office space solutions while you work-from-home?
-For more information about the 17 locations we offer across Northern California, visit pacificworkplaces.com.
+For more information about the 18 locations we offer across California, Nevada and Arizona, visit pacificworkplaces.com.